-- 1. To determine the maximum CNCS share for Section III: Multiply the sum of the CNCS funding shares of Sections I and II by 0.0526.
+1. To determine the maximum CNCS share for Section III: Multiply the sum of the CNCS funding shares of Sections I and II by 0.0526.
 This is the maximum amount you can request as Corporation share.
 The factor 0.0526 is used to calculate the 5% maximum amount of federal funds that may be budgeted for administrative (indirect) costs, rather than 0.0500, as a way to mathematically compensate for determining Section III costs when the total budget (Sections I + II + III) is not yet established.
-Enter this amount as the CNCS share for Section III A. - 2.
-To determine the Grantee share for Section III: Multiply the total (both CNCS and grantee share) of Sections I and II by 10% (0.10) and enter this amount as the grantee share for Section III A. - 3.
-Enter the sum of the CNCS and grantee shares under Total Amount.
+Enter this amount as the CNCS share for Section III A.

+2. To determine the Grantee share for Section III: Multiply the total (both CNCS and grantee share) of Sections I and II by 10% (0.10) and enter this amount as the grantee share for Section III A.

+3. Enter the sum of the CNCS and grantee shares under Total Amount.

 If a commission elects to retain a share of the 5% of federal funds available to programs for administrative costs up to 2%, that decision is identified within each subgrant's budget.
 A state commission can take up to 2% in administrative funds, provided the commission has less than 25% in prior year unexpended funds on the Commission Support Grant.
 If the commission's unexpended exceeds 25%, the commission can take up to 1% in administrative funds.
-If the commission elects to retain 1% of the administrative costs, to calculate these fractional shares, within Section III of the subgrant budget, one-fifth (20%) of the federal dollars budgeted for administrative costs is allocated to the commission's share and four-fifths (80%) of the federal dollars budgeted for administrative costs are allocated to the program's share.
+If the commission elects to retain 1% of the administrative costs, to calculate these fractional shares, within Section III of the subgrant budget, one-fifth (20%) of the federal dollars budgeted for administrative costs are allocated to the program's share.
 The allocation between commission and program shares would be calculated as follows:

-([Section I] + [Section II] $\times$ 0.0526) $\times$ (0.20) = Commission Share
+([Section I] + [Section II] x 0.0526) x (0.20) = Commission Share

-([Section I] + [Section II] $\times 0.0526$ ) $\times (0.80) =$ Subgrantee Share
+([Section I] + [Section II] x 0.0526) x (0.80) = Subgrantee Share